PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Paternal-age-related de novo mutations are related to increased risk for autism, congenital heart disease, neurodevelopmental disorders with epilepsy, intellectual disability and schizophrenia<ref>https://www.nature.com/articles/s41467-019-11039-6#Sec7</ref>.

+## Social Media and Discourse

+Research suggests that on twitter, virality predicts moral outrage in response to tweets about controversial issues even when controlling for the specific content of the tweet.
+This appears to be due to virality increasing people’s feelings of danger as a result of the tweet<ref>https://pubmed.ncbi.nlm.nih.gov/38421751/#:~:text=PubMed%20pubmed,virality</ref>.

+In online social networks, the presence of moral-emotional words in messages increases their diffusion by a factor of 20% for each additional word.
+This was bounded by group membership, as moral-emotional language increased diffusion more strongly within liberal and conservative networks, and less between them<ref>https://www.pnas.org/doi/full/10.1073/pnas.1618923114</ref>.

+Social media platforms reward expressions of moral outrage through an increased number of likes and shares, changing the incentives surrounding the tone of political conversations<ref>https://news.yale.edu/2021/08/13/likes-and-shares-teach-people-express-more-outrage-online</ref>.

+Social media users overperceive levels of moral outrage felt by individuals and groups, which inflate beliefs about intergroup hostility<ref>https://www.nature.com/articles/s41562-023-01582-0?error=cookies_not_supported&code=b0a59680-467b-497a-8c20-dcb3f438391c</ref>.

 ## References

 <references />